Princepal Singh: Early life and career

 Singh trained at the NBA Academy India in New Delhi for 18 months, before being called up to the NBA Global Academy, a training center at the Australian Institute of Sport in Canberra, in May 2017.
 Singh trained at the Global Academy on a two-year contract.
-In 2019, he played for the BA Centre of Excellence in the NBL1.
+He played seven games for the BA Centre of Excellence in the Australian NBL1 during the 2019 season.

-In October 2019, he was named most valuable player (MVP) at the Indian Junior National Championship after leading Punjab to the title and scoring 40 points against Rajasthan in the final.
-Singh helped Punjab capture a gold medal in the under-21 category of the Khelo India Youth Games in January 2020.
+In October 2019, Singh was named the most valuable player (MVP) at the Indian Junior National Championship after leading Punjab to the title and scoring 40 points against Rajasthan in the final.
+In December 2019, he helped Punjab win the Indian Senior National Basketball Championship.
+In January 2020, he helped Punjab win the gold medal in the under-21 category of the Khelo India Youth Games.

 Professional career

 NBA G League Ignite (2021)

 On 28 July 2020, Singh signed a one-year contract with the NBA G League Ignite, a developmental team affiliated with the NBA G League.
 He became the first NBA Academy India graduate to sign a professional contract.
 He played sparingly during the 2021 G League hub season, averaging 2.3 points in four games.

-Singh was a member of the Sacramento Kings roster for the 2021 NBA Summer League.
+Singh joined the Sacramento Kings for the 2021 NBA Summer League, helping the team win the Summer League title.
 He was selected by the Stockton Kings with the fifth pick of the third round of the 2021 NBA G League draft.